Frequently Asked Painting Questions

 We primarily use quality products from Sherwin Williams and Benjamin Moore.
 If there’s another brand you’re interested in using, talk with your estimator, we’d be happy to accommodate you.

-Water-based paints, also known as latex and acrylic paints have come a long way and now outperform their counterparts of yesteryear.
-Today’s latex and acrylic paints exhibit excellent qualities, such as moisture resistance, mildew resistance, flexibility, color fastness and block resistance (the ability to not stick to itself or other objects, such as items on a painted shelf).
-Most of the water-based paints we use are known as 100% acrylic, which are of the highest available quality.
+On the other hand, latex and acrylic paints have come a long way and now outperform their oil-based counterparts.
+Today’s latex and acrylic paints exhibit excellent qualities such as moisture resistance, mildew resistance, flexibility, colorfastness, and block resistance (the ability to not stick to itself or other objects, such as items on a painted shelf).
+Most of the water-based paints we use are known as 100% acrylic, which is of the highest available quality.

-3. What types of environmentally friendly options to you offer?
+- What types of environmentally friendly options do you offer?

 Most paints already have low VOCs.
 However, non-VOC paints are available upon request.

 We always apply two coats of paint, guaranteed.
-However, there are some cases where two coats are not needed and that would be discussed with the customer.
+However, there are some cases where two coats are not needed.
+If this is the case, we would discuss it with the customer.

 It’s also important to consider how well the area being painted is prepared.
-Prepping an area for paint is a key factor in how long the paint job include the quality of the surface being painted is a factor.
+Prepping an area for paint is a key factor in how long the paint job will last.
+Also, the quality of the surface being painted is a factor.
 When painting an outdoor surface, how much that surface is exposed to the elements and whether or not the building being painted is protected by other buildings can play a role in how long that paint job will last.

 Interior Painting Questions

 There has been no lead paint used for residential purposes since 1978, when it was deemed against the law.
-But even if your home has been painted since 1978, if it’s older than that date, it’s highly likely that lead paint is present.
+But even if your home has been painted since 1978, it’s highly likely that lead paint is present.
 Therefore, we are required to test for lead paint in any home built prior to 1978.
-Our painters undergo lead safe training and adhere to the correct practices.
+Our painters undergo lead-safe training and adhere to the correct practices.

-4. What are the different kinds of paint finishes, and how do I select them for each room?
+- What are the different kinds of paint finishes?

-5. What are the advantages of using a flat finish paint?
+- What are the advantages of using flat finish paint?